Geodels/gospl/docs/inputfile.rst

 .. code:: yaml

   spl:
+      hfill: 100.
       K: 3.e-8
       Ff: 0.2

 This part of the input file define the parameters for the fluvial surface processes based on the *Stream Power Law* (SPL) and is composed of:

+a. :yaml:`hfill` the maximum filling elevation for depressions in the continental domain.
+This can be seen as a maximum lake elevation.
+This parameter has a default value of 100 m.
+It is used to avoid by-passing large depressions and to ensure deposition in endorheic basins.

-a. :yaml:`K` representing the erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
+b. :yaml:`K` representing the erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.

 .. warning::
   It is worth noting that the coefficient *m* and *n* are fixed in this version of *gospl* and take the value of *0.5* & *1* respectively.

-b. :yaml:`Ff` is the fraction of fine sediment which are eroded and will never be deposited either due to resuspension or dissolution.
+c. :yaml:`Ff` is the fraction of fine sediment which are eroded and will never be deposited in the marine environment either due to resuspension or dissolution.
+The minimal value is hard-coded to be at least 5% of the sediment load reaching the ocean.
+The user can chose an higher value if necessary.

+.. important:
+  The fraction of fines that is lost is only for the sediment reaching the coast and not for the sediments deposited in continental regions.

 :yaml:`diffusion`